Whitman College: Statistics

 Biography

 William Orville Douglas was an American jurist who served as an associate justice of the Supreme Court of the United States from 1939 to 1975.
-Douglas was known for his strong progressive and civil libertarian views and is often cited as the U.S. Supreme Court's most liberal justice ever.
+Douglas was known for his strong progressive and civil libertarian views and is often cited as the most liberal justice in the U.S. Supreme Court’s history.
 Nominated by President Franklin D. Roosevelt in 1939, Douglas was confirmed at the age of 40, becoming one of the youngest justices appointed to the court.
-In 1975, Time called Douglas "the most doctrinaire and committed civil libertarian ever to sit on the court."
 He is the longest-serving justice in history, having served for 36 years and 209 days.

 Born in